 Bear Creek Park is at 13750 88th Avenue in Surrey.
 If driving from Vancouver, get on the BC-99 South Highway and take exit 8 for Nordel Way.
 Continue along Nordel Way which turns into 88th Avenue.
 The park will be on your right side immediately after King George Boulevard.

 Some of Bear Creek Park’s other amenities include an 18-hole miniature golf course, an outdoor swimming pool, a large playground, a running track and a few nature trails.
-In autumn the gardens are especially beautiful with all the fall colours.
+The gardens are especially beautiful in the fall.

 The entrance to the park is on the same block as the Surrey Art Gallery and Arts Centre (which can also be interesting to visit).